A typical balloon is about 55 feet across and 60 to 80 feet tall. They are categorized by

 miles per hour.

-Pilots are certified by the FAA as either a student, private, or commerical pilots.
+Pilots are certified by the FAA as either a student, private, or commercial pilots.

-Students receive training from certified commerical hot-air balloon flight instructors.
+Students receive training from certified commercial hot-air balloon flight instructors.

 Students must complete extensive classroom and practical training.
 Studenst take written

 exams as well as flight and oral exams for both private and commercial certificates.
 Our